cjgsaunders/ai-summary-action/README.md

 jobs:
   summarize:
-    # IMPORTANT: Use 'self-hosted' if Ollama is running on your local network/machine
+    # IMPORTANT: Use 'self-hosted' if Ollama is running on your local network/machine.
+    # Can use ubuntu-latest if your Ollama instance is hosted online somewhere.
     runs-on: self-hosted
     permissions:
       pull-requests: write